 Art and souvenirs are not hard to find.
 Also, you'll have the chance to buy quality cigars at one of the most famous factories while you watch the cigars being hand-rolled.

 Do you want to know the essence of Cuba and its people?
-Then you must go to Habana Vieja and experience their culture on your own.
+Then you must go and stay in casa particular in Havana Vieja and experience their culture on your own.